 - Dogs or other animals (except service animals).
 However, they are permitted on sidewalks.

-While on any Gallery premises except sidewalks and designated grassy areas, you may not:
+While on any National Gallery premises except sidewalks and designated grassy areas, you may not:

 - Protest or conduct a demonstration.
 The term “demonstration” includes demonstrations, picketing, speechmaking, marching, holding vigils or religious services and all other like forms of conduct that involve the communication or expression of views or grievances, engaged in by one or more persons, the conduct of which is reasonably likely to draw a crowd or onlookers.